 The Patriot Post® · U.S. Marine Corps Birthday

 On Nov.
 10, 1775, the Second Continental Congress resolved to create two battalions of Continental Marines for the War of Independence from Britain.
 In 1798, President John Adams signed the Act establishing the United States Marine Corps.
-The 13th Commandant of the Marine Corps, General John A. Lejeune, issued Marine Corps Order No. 47, directing that on Nov.
+The 13th Commandant of the Marine Corps, General John A. Lejeune, issued Marine Corps Order No. 47, Series 1921, directing that on Nov.
 10 every year, in honor of the Corps’ birthday, the Order’s summary of the history, mission and tradition of the Corps be read to every command.

-The Marine Hymn:
+Lyrics to the Marine Hymn: